Emerald, Kansas – Extinct in Anderson County

 St. Patricks Church, courtesy Find a Grave.

-Emerald, Kansas, is an extinct town in northwestern Anderson County but still displays the beautiful St. Patrick’s Catholic Church.
+Emerald, Kansas, is an extinct town in northwestern Anderson County, but it still has the beautiful St. Patrick’s Catholic Church.

-Located on Iantha Creek on the Anderson-Franklin border the community was first settled by immigrants from old Ireland or the Emerald Isle in 1856.
-Some of these early Catholic settlers included Thomas Collins, Henry Collins, David and William Fitzgerald, Edward Reddington, Jerry Sullivan, Michael Glennon, Hugh McEvoy, Sr., Terrance Magrath, and sons, Daniel Doolin, Patrick Campbell, and James McLindon and his son Patrick.
+Located on Iantha Creek on the Anderson-Franklin border, the community was first settled by immigrants from old Ireland or the Emerald Isle in 1856.
+Some of these early Catholic settlers included Thomas Collins, Henry Collins, David and William Fitzgerald, Edward Reddington, Jerry Sullivan, Michael Glennon, Hugh McEvoy, Sr., Terrance Magrath, and his sons Daniel Doolin, Patrick Campbell, and James McLindon and his son Patrick.

-A Belgian missionary named Father Scott presided over the first Mass, which was held in the home of Edward Reddington, in May 1859.
-Shortly afterward construction began on a log cabin church.
+A Belgian missionary named Father Scott presided over the first Mass, held in Edward Reddington’s home, in May 1859.
+Shortly afterward, construction began on a log cabin church.
 The church was located on prominent hilltop acreage donated by Henry Collins.
 Logs were hauled from as far away as Garnett.

 Once completed, Father Schnacht, a Carmelite, would regularly ride from Scipio to Emerald on horseback to say Mass.